fbpx

 Scholarships and Financial Aid

-Portugal allows students to take advantage of the various scholarships offered by the government and higher education institutions, both to local and international students.
+Portugal allows students to take advantage of the various scholarships offered by the government and tertiary education institutions, both to local and international students.

 Portugal participates in all scholarships deriving from the EU, such as the Erasmus Mundus programs.
-Portugal also provides funding to a number of private and semi-private institutions and organizations that award scholarships for studies in the humanities, social sciences, and technological fields.
+Portugal also provides funding to a few private and semi-private institutions and organizations that award scholarships for studies in the humanities, social sciences, and technological fields.

 In Portugal, children from low-income households are also eligible to request government support.
 Through their school, parents can apply for a family allowance (abono de família) and financial help, often known as Ação Social Escolar (ASE).